nus-cs2103-AY1920S1/duke/docs/README.md

 ## Quick start
 1. Ensure you have `Java 11` or above installed on your computer.
 2. Download the latest jar file [here](https://github.com/C-likethis123/duke/releases/tag/A-Release).
 3. Copy the jar file to a desired folder.
-In the folder, create a folder `/data`.
-In `/data`, add a file called `duke.txt`.
-3. Start a terminal from the folder where the jar file is.
-Type `java -jar duke-0.1.3.jar`.
+3. Double click the jar file.
 The GUI should appear in a few seconds.
 4. After starting up, Duke greets its users upon starting up.
 ![alt text](https://github.com/C-likethis123/duke/blob/master/docs/Initialisation.png?raw=true "Duke greeting users")
 5. Type commands in the text box and press `Enter` to execute it.